-- Xilinx maintains this specification as a controlled document.
+- 1. Xilinx maintains this specification as a controlled document.
 To comply with the intent of MIL-STD-883, and to insure the use of the most recently released device performance parameters, please request a copy of the current revision of this Test Specification (TSC 0097) from Xilinx. - 2.
 No output current loads, no active input or long line pull-up resistors, and with the device configured with the MAKEBITS "tie" option. - 3.
 PWRDWN transitions must occur during operational Vcc levels. - 4.
 RESET timing relative to valid mode lines (M0, M1, M2) is relevant only when RESET is used to delay configuration. - 5.
 Configuration must be delayed until the INIT of all LCAs is High.
 WS cannot go active until RDY/BUSY goes High. - 6.
 Readback should not be initiated until configuration is complete. - 7.
 DOUT timing is the same as for slave mode. - 8.
 Testing of the Applications Guidelines is modeled after testing specified by MIL-M-38510/605.
 Devices are first 100% functionally tested.
 Benchmark patterns are then used to measure the Application Guidelines.
 Characterization data are taken at initial device qualification, prior to introduction of significant changes, and at least twice yearly to monitor correlation between benchmark patterns, device performance, XACT software timings, and the data sheet. - 9.
 The CLB K to Q output delay (TCKO) plus the shortest possible interconnect delay is always longer than the Data In hold time requirement (TCKDI) on the same die. - 10.
 Voltage levels of unused pads must be valid logic levels.
 Each can be configured with the internal pull-up resistor, configured as a driven output, or driven from an external source. - 11.
 At power-up, Vcc must rise from 2.0V to Vcc minimum in less than 10 ms. Otherwise, delay configuration using RESET. - 12.
 All timings except TTSHZ and TTSON are measured at 1.5 V level with 50 pF minimum load output.
 For input signals, rise and fall times are less than 6 ns, with low amplitude = 0V, and high = 3V.

-TTSHZ is determined when the output ability 10% (of the output values a swing) from Vol. level or Vol. level.
-The following. - TTSHZ is determined when the output shifts 10% (of the output voltage swing) from VoL level or VOH level.
+TTSHZ is determined when the output shifts 10% (of the output voltage swing) from Vol. level or VoH level.
 The following circuit is used: